leah-zhao1987/Agentic-AI-Demo/README.md

-# React Vite Tailwind App
+# Demo App

 This project is a front-end application built using React, Vite, Tailwind CSS, and TypeScript.
-It features a flexible layout and is designed to fetch data from a backend API, with mock data used for initial rendering.

 ## Features

 - **Card Component**: Displays individual card information.
 - **Card List Page**: Fetches and displays a list of cards using the Card component.
-- **Detail Page**: Shows detailed information about a selected card.
-- **Responsive Design**: Utilizes Tailwind CSS for styling and responsive layouts.
-- **Data Fetching**: Implements a custom hook for data fetching with loading and error handling.

 ## Getting Started